Can Large Language Models Transform Computational Social Science?: Representative CSS Task Selection

 CSS is extremely useful for understanding and quantifying real and perceived political differences.
 For a variety of specific phenomena~\citep{amber2013identifying, baly-etal-2018-predicting, roy2020weakly, luo-etal-2020-detecting, ziems2021protect}, this takes the form of gathering articles from across the political spectrum, processing each one further for a phenomenon of interest, and evaluating the relative differences for the articles from different ideological groups.
 The first step in such studies is to separate articles according to the overarching political ideology they represent.

 We evaluate ideology detection on the Article Bias Corpus from \citet{baly2020we}, which collects a set of articles from media sources covering the United States of America and labels them according to Left, Right, and Centrist political bias.
 Unlike the task of utterance-level ideology prediction (\S\ref{subsub:utterance_ideology}), this task provides an entire news article as context.
-This tests the ability of the model to understand the relationship that the stances taken across an entire article have with political bias.
-Each article must be classified into exactly one of the three ideological categories above.
+This tests the ability of the model to understand the relationship that a \textit{sequence} of stances taken across an entire article might have with political leaning.
+For example, one Left-leaning article in this dataset contains the strongly-indicative phrase: ``\textit{it was hard not to think about the insularity and cossetting the super-wealthy enjoy,}'' and then goes on to talk at length about former LA Clippers owner Donald Sterling.
+In other articles, political views are more diffuse and less starkly concentrated into particular phrases or slogans.
+Still, each article must be classified into exactly one of the three ideological categories above.